jsiegenthaler/homebridge-eosstb/README.md

 * **Guide**: Displays the TV GUIDE page on the UPC TV, same as the Guide button on the UPC remote

-* **MediaPause**: Pauses and Plays (when pressed again) the current TV program
+* **MediaPause**: Toggles between Pause and Play of the current TV program

 * **MediaPause**: Pauses and Plays (when pressed again) the current TV program

 ## Known Other Commands
 * **VolumeUp** and **VolumeDown**: When the iOS remote is displayed, the iOS volume controls can be used to control the volume of your TV.
 However, this is not done via the UPC TV Box, but instead via a bash command on homebridge.
 So your TV must be capable of being controlled remotely via your raspberry pi.
-The author's TV uses [samsungctl](https://github.com/Ape/samsungctl/), and that allows KEY_VOLUP and KEY_VOLDOWN to be easily sent.
+The author's TV uses [samsungctl](https://github.com/Ape/samsungctl/), and that allows KEY_VOLUP and KEY_VOLDOWN to be easily sent to the Samsung Receiver.

 ## Siri
-I have found that Siri can turn the box on and off with the command "Hey Siri, turn on <yourUPCTVboxname".
+I have found that Siri can turn the box on and off with the command "Hey Siri, turn on <yourUPCTVboxname>".
 However, I haven't been able to get Siri to change channels or change volume yet.

 ## Thanks to